How To Bet On Super Bowl 2024 In Washington

 The Kansas City Chiefs will meet the San Francisco 49ers in Super Bowl LVIII.
 The game is set to kick off at 6:30 p.m.
 ET or 3:30 p.m.
 PST at Allegiant Stadium in Las Vegas, Nevada.
 The Chiefs will try to become the first time to win back-to-back championships since the New England Patriots in 2005.
 Meanwhile, the 49ers are looking to avenge their Super Bowl LIV loss, this time with Mr. Irrelevant Brock Purdy under center.

 Usher is set to star in the Apple Music half-time show, just days after his new album is dropped.
-Before kick-off, Reba McIntire will be singing the National Anthem.
+Before kick-off, Reba McEntire will be singing the National Anthem.

 Find out everything you need to know about Super Bowl 2024 below.